getto-systems/demo-gift-noshi/README.md

-# ui
+# gift-noshi

-user interface for project-example
+demonstration of gift-noshi